Stansfash/thesis-python_codes/chapter-4-machine-learning/README.md

-# Chapter 4: Machine Learning & Multi-Objective Optimization
+# Chapter 4: Machine Learning & Multi-Objective Optimisation

 This folder contains the code for Chapter 4 of the thesis, which develops and compares machine learning models and multi-objective